Newcomers & Visitors

 Visiting Christ Church

-We welcome you to attend any of our worship services (8:00 a.m. & 10:00 a.m. most Sundays — currently 10:00 a.m. online only).
+We welcome you to attend our 10:00 a.m.
+Sunday worship services.
 Please make yourself known to us by signing the visitor register.
 Our greeters will be available to help answer any questions and provide additional information about our ministries.

 Assisted listening devices are available.
 Please speak with an usher if you have any special needs.

 We welcome you to contact a current parishioner using our online form to learn more about our programs and community life.

 Below are some questions frequently asked by visitors and newcomers to Christ Church.

 - What if I do not wish to receive communion and merely want a blessing?